-The turbo trainer is a favourite piece of kit for cyclists when the winter months begin to make their presence felt.
 So where do you turn when it finally reaches that bitterly cold point when you can't face adding yet another layer of thermals?
-The spin bike or turbo trainer?
+Will it be the indoor cycle or the turbo trainer?

-On average, more serious cyclists will use a turbo trainer through the winter than they will use a spin bike.
+On average, most serious cyclists will use a turbo trainer through the winter than they will use an indoor cycle.
 There are several simple reasons for this that include:

-The classic argument for the turbo trainer when compared to a spin bike is that a spin bike is just not the same as riding your own road bike.
+The classic argument for the turbo trainer when compared to an indoor cycle is that an indoor cycle is just not the same as riding your own road bike.
 When you've invested large sums of money for a smooth, perfectly light, comfortable, carbon-fibre race specification beauty, you want to use it.
 A lot of riders swear by sticking their real bike on a turbo through the winter makes them far more comfortable on the bike once they get back out on the road, which makes perfect sense.

-For a serious cyclist, spin classes are often synonymous with dodgy dance music, handlebar push-ups and (as we heard it called a few weeks ago) "circus tricks on a bike".
-However, those among us who have tried a class with an experienced instructor will know that Spinning and indoor cycling is the real deal, offering what many would argue are the toughest cardio workouts in the gym.
+For a serious cyclist, indoor cycling classes are often synonymous with dodgy dance music, handlebar push-ups and (as we heard it called a few weeks ago) "circus tricks on a bike".
+However, those among us who have tried a class with an experienced instructor will know that indoor cycling is the real deal, offering what many would argue are the toughest cardio workouts in the gym.

 You've already got a bike cluttering up you garage and that's with the wheels taken off and the frame hung up on the wall.
 How am I going to have space for an indoor cycle?

 However, we're starting to see some changes to the trend.
 British Cycling's high profile use and endorsement of the Watt Bike have started to question the turbo trainer's stronghold over the serious cyclist's indoor regime.
-With the introduction of the Spinner Blade iON, with its ability to measure the watts output while cycling, there is no genuine reason to dismiss the use of a spin bike during the Winter months.
+With the introduction of the Stages Cycle, with its ability to measure the watts output while cycling, there is no genuine reason to dismiss the use of a spin bike during the Winter months.

-We spoke to Origin Fitness Director, Spinning Instructor and cycling enthusiast Josh Bicknell about the benefits of using a Spin Bike over a Turbo for winter cycling training.
+We spoke to Origin Fitness Director, Spinning Instructor and cycling enthusiast Josh Bicknell about the benefits of using an indoor cycle over a Turbo for winter cycling training.

-"Obviously there will always be the die-hards, who claim a Spin Bike will never be an accurate method of training for real cycling, but times have changed and indoor cycles now have specifications far closer to that of a road bike."
+"Obviously there will always be the die-hards, who claim an indoor cycle will never be an accurate method of training for real cycling, but times have changed and indoor cycles now have specifications far closer to that of a road bike."

-Here are a few of the benefits of using an Indoor Cycle or Spin Bike over a turbo trainer.
+Here are a few of the benefits of using an Indoor Cycle over a turbo trainer.

 Damage to Lightweight Frames